karlstav/cava/README.md

 Using cava in other applications
 --------------------------------

 The core processing engine in cava has been split into a separate library `cavacore`.
-Look in CAVACORE.md for usage.
+See CAVACORE.md for details.

 Contribution